Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+4.1.26
+-
+* B-48910 FDA: Migrate to SQS for internal queues: Migrate Camel route for the endpoint activemq:df.eligibility to SQS
+* B-48910 FDA: Migrate to SQS for internal queues: Migrate Camel route for the endpoint activemq:df.matching to SQS

 4.1.25
 -
 * B-48910 FDA: Migrate to SQS for internal queues: Migrate Camel route for the endpoint activemq:df.rights to SQS